JBlackburn94/milestone-project-one/README.md

 This site is to be used by potential recruiters/companys to explore the skills and some background information of Jason Blackburn.
 Following this, there is also a contact form at the bottom, whilst it is static at the moment, when fully functional, this will allow users to contact the developer directly from the site itself.
 There is also an attached PDF which is linked to the 'Download CV' button, where recruiters/hiring managers can view and download a copy of the CV.

-PLEASE NOTE - There is an error showing.
-The error claims that some external font/icon files have not been loaded.
-But having investigated this with my mentor, we can clearly see all items have loaded and this error is incorrect.

 # Table of Contents
 1. [Business](#business)
 2. [Colour Scheme](#color-scheme)